Mauritian giant skink

 The Mauritian giant skink (Leiolopisma mauritiana) is a large, extinct species of skink It was found only in Mauritius.
-It became extinct around 1600, probably due to human-introduced predators.
+It became extinct sometime in the 17th century, likely due to human-introduced predators.

+Taxonomy

 The Réunion giant skink (Leiolopisma ceciliae), another extinct species, was closely related to the Mauritian giant skink.
 The Round Island ground skink (Leiolopisma telfairii) is a more distantly related surviving species from Mauritius.

-It may have been somewhat fossorial in nature.
-This is speculative and based on a reconstruction.
-The Mauritian giant skink became extinct by 1650.
 Only a semi - complete specimen is known in addition to some odd bones.
 (Supposedly, a former director of the Mauritian Institute threw away specimens including some bones of this species).
 The remaining skeleton is missing the feet and digits, thus making it impossible for a SENI biometric analysis per se (Schnirel.
 2004).
 The semi - complete skeleton does have a skull shaped similar to a blue-tongue skink (Tiliqua).
-The restoration undertaken by the (Species in Bronze Project), if accurate, gives a SENI value of .06 which would indicate that this species could have been fossorial or saxicolous in lifestyle.
-This is further linked by the fact that the closest living relative of this species (as mentioned by the restorers) is the Round Island ground skink (Leiolopisma telfairii).
-The Round Island ground skink also gives a SENI value of .06.
-The Round Island skink is a species capable of caudal autotomy.
-This skink is often seen darting in the underbrush or between rocks.